Mobvista's Subsidiary GameAnalytics Launches Mobile Game Solution

 The GameDev Toolbox launched by GameAnalytics provides a list of hundreds of different mobile game platforms, service providers and tools around the world, and links to them.
 In doing so, it enables developers to identify the best fit localized solutions for mobile game optimization, monetization and marketing by searching keywords in specific categories according to their needs.
 So far, the mobile advertising monitoring and analyzing tool Adjust, European advertising platform Ougry, mobile advertising aggregation platform TopOn, among others, have joined the platform as the first solution providers.

-"The days where developers would simply make a game and then launch it via an app store are long gone," said Ioana Hreninciuc, CEO of GameAnalytics.
-Nowadays, mobile game developers around the world have been accustomed to using tools and technologies to help them design, build, monetize and market their games.
-However, for companies that are transforming from other platforms to mobile phones or trying, for the first time, to tap into the mobile game industry, the choice and use of tools may pose a challenge.
-For this reason, GameAnalytics has launched the GameDev Toolbox free of charge for developers around the world by putting together TopOn, Adjust, Ogury, among other mobile game solution providers, as part of its effort to help existing and new developers in the mobile game market save time and resources, so that they can earn a profit in the shortest time possible.
+"The days where developers would simply make a game and then launch it via an app store are long gone", said Ioana Hreninciuc, CEO at GameAnalytics.
+"Mobile game developers now use a whole raft of tools and technologies to help them design, build, monetize and market their games, which can be daunting for companies transitioning to mobile from other platforms, or building a mobile game for the first time.
+With so many different services out there we decided to bring them all together into a central, time-saving tool, freely available to developers everywhere."

-"Almost all of the world's most esteemed ultra-casual game operators are using the testing, fraud prevention and automation services provided by Adjust and GameAnalytics."
-Andrey Kazakov, Vice President of Adjust, noted that the in-depth cooperation between GameAnalytics and Adjust would make the analysis of marketing and ROI data more concise and understandable for the developers.
-Thanks to the GameDev Toolbox, developers who have already had access to GameAnalytics will be able to enjoy the latest solutions provided by Adjust.
+The directory has been designed to be easy to navigate and search by category and company name.
+There is a useful feature which allows developers to send an inquiry to multiple service providers with just a few clicks, with vendors are then able to respond directly - making it a valuable way for vendors to also find new customers.
+Every company listed on the site is checked to ensure the services and tools they offer are authentic and trustworthy.

-"Today, as regulatory efforts ramp up, mobile app developers need more than ever to heed to users' personal privacy, and give the use right of data to the users."
-According to John Smith, CEO of Ogury, GameAnalytics and Ogury have worked together to ensure that developers' game products meet the GDPR data privacy requirements.
-Through Ogury Choice Manager, game developers on GameAnalytics' platform can easily access the "consent and preference management platform" to ensure compliance and continuously improve advertising revenue.
+GameAnalytics has partnered with global app marketing platform Adjust to make its marketing and ROI analytics easier to adopt, especially for growing game teams.
+"Together, Adjust and GameAnalytics power nearly every significant hyper casual company in the world with superior measurement, fraud prevention and automation offerings.
+Our special integration enables GameAnalytics' customers to use Adjust's solutions out of the box.
+We are excited about moving the mobile gaming industry forward with this partnership." said Andrey Kazakov, VP Partnerships at Adjust.

 SOURCE Mobvista